fildaio/FlashLoan/README.md

 If you want to use the same contract as in step 1, use address(this) for the receiverAddress parameter in the flashLoan function.
 The example below shows this third case, where the executeOperation() is in the same contract calling flashLoan() on the **FlashLoan** contract.

+> [!WARNING]
+> Never keep funds permanently on your FlashLoanReceiverBase contract as they could be exposed to a 'griefing' attack, where the stored funds are used by an attacker.

 ```
 pragma solidity ^0.5.0;